luminosityleds/server/src/notification/README.md

 Ensures that certain files not tracked by Git remain untracked.

 ### Development/Production Scripts
-Uses `npx ts-node` which precompiles `publish.ts` and `subscribe.ts` TypeScript code that can be then be run.
+Uses `npx ts-node` which precompiles `publish.ts` and `subscribe.ts` TypeScript code that can then be run.

 ## Dockerfile
 Defines how the docker images for the notification service will be created.